zoracrimson/looping-break-gets-online-web-prework/README.md

 ## Instructions

+Fork and clone this lab.
+Read the below explanation and run the test suite to get started.

-Okay, now that we've mastered feather levitation, we're ready for the levitation quiz!
+* Okay, now that we've mastered feather levitation, we're ready for the levitation quiz!
 Fill out the content of the method `levitation_quiz` so that it contains a loop that asks the user "What is the spell that enacts levitation?"
 It should then store the answer in a variable called `answer` using the `gets.chomp` method.
 The loop should `break` if the user's answer is "Wingardium Leviosa".
 When the loop breaks, our method should puts out "You passed the quiz!"
 Otherwise, the loop should continue.

-Fork and clone this lab, then run the test suite.
-The test plus the above instruction should be enough to get you started.